Note: This unit version is currently being edited and is subject to change!

 Assessment Description: |

 * indicates an assessment must be repeated if a student misses it due to special consideration.
-Long Quiz 1: Held in the two-hour tutorial session of Week 4.
+Long Quiz 1: Held 4:15-5:30 PM, Friday, of Week 4, at a venue indicated in your Timetable.
 Closed book and based on the material covered to date.
-Long Quiz 2: Held in the two-hour tutorial session of Week 9.
+Long Quiz 2: Held 4:05-6:00 PM, Friday, of Week 9, at a venue indicated in your Timetable.
 Closed book and based on the material covered to date.
-Long Quiz 3: Held in the two-hour tutorial session of Week 13.
+Long Quiz 3: Held 4:05-6:00 PM, Friday, of Week 13, at a venue indicated in your Timetable.
 Closed book and based on the material covered to date.
 Assignment: Due on Friday of Week 11.
 Late assignment will receive a penalty of 10% per calendar day.
 Short Quizzes: Online short quizzes held weekly.
 There may be statistically defensible moderation when combining the marks from each component to ensure consistency of marking between markers, and alignment of final grades with unit outcomes. |

 ||||||||||||||||||||||||||||||||||||